 - The interest you earn depends on the rating of the bond (among other things).
 In return for loaning a company your money you receive interest.
 The level of interest you receive depends — in part – on how risky the particular company’s corporate bond is.

 SAVVY TIP: The higher the return that’s offered the greater the risk that you may not get back the original amount you invested (which is called the ‘principal’ or ‘principal sum’).

 SAVVY TIP: If you hold the bonds until maturity you should get back the full value.
-However, if you invest in corporate bonds via a bond fund, the fund manager will buy and sell holdings in bonds at different times, which could be higher or lower.
+However, if you invest in corporate bonds via a bond fund, the fund manager will buy and sell holdings in bonds at different times, at a price that could be higher or lower than the par value.

 - Corporate bonds are affected by several factors.
 The main ones are interest rates, inflation and the outlook for the particular company.
 If interest rates in general rise, the value of the corporate bond will fall.
 That’s because the interest rate (or yield) that the bond is paying will look less attractive because investors can get a better return by putting their money in a savings account (in theory at least).

 SAVVY TIP: The price of corporate bonds is also affected by inflation.
 Higher inflation pushes down the price of bonds issued when inflation was lower.
 But if inflation was due to fall then older bonds paying a higher interest rate would look more attractive so their price would rise.

 If you have money invested in a bond fund, and you don’t know how much risk you’re taking or what types of bonds your money is invested in, there are steps you can take: